Tiger Photography Guide

 Because there’s no guarantee of a tiger sighting, it’s important to relax and enjoy your time in the wild.
 Take in the sights around you and observe other animals in their natural habitat.
 You could end up taking flawless photos of breathtaking animals that you never intended to capture.
 The jungle is unpredictable, so prepare to set your sights on different subjects if the tigers in the area are being elusive.

 These creatures do most of their hunting at night, but will travel to their watering holes, den, cubs, or kill throughout the day.
-You can expect to see most activity around dawn and dusk as well as late afternoon, when they are most likely to be seen travelling along well travelled tracks or moving swiftly through the foliage.
+You can expect to see most activity around dawn and dusk as well as late afternoon when they are most likely to be seen traveling along well-traveled tracks or moving swiftly through the foliage.
+Join us on a wildlife adventure to Pench National Park.

 Alarm calls are the noises animals make when they spot a tiger or some other predator near them.
 These calls are one of the key ways to look for tigers, as animals typically warn their herd when danger is near.
 Some of the species that your guides will be listening out for include langur monkeys, deer, and more.